 Compact frame.

+Change the text on page p.101 l.22 as follows:

 The Initiator RPA Hash field shall be calculated as specified in 10.38.9.2.1 using the initiator's IRK.
 Note

 that if the Message Content field contains one or more Responder Address fields, each Responder Address

-in the Message Content field shall represent an eligible responder's RPA hash generated using the initiator's
+in the Message Content field shall represent an eligible responder's RPA Hash field value generated using the initiator's

-RPA_prand from the preceding Advertising Poll Compact frame along with the responder's IRK.
+RPA Prand field value from the preceding Advertising Poll Compact frame along with the responder's IRK.

+Change the text on page p.103 l.4 as follows:

 Note that if the Message Content field contains one or more Responder Address fields each Responder

-Address field value in the Message Content field shall represent an eligible responder's RPA hash generated
+Address field value in the Message Content field shall represent an eligible responder's RPA Hash field value generated

-using the initiator's RPA_prand as conveyed in this frame along with that responder's IRK.
+using the initiator's RPA Prand field value as conveyed in this frame along with that responder's IRK.

+Change the text on page p.104 l.9 as follows:

 The Responder Address field identifies a responder participating in the current one-to-many ranging.
 The

-Responder Address field value shall contain an eligible responder’s RPA hash generated using the
+Responder Address field value shall contain an eligible responder’s RPA Hash field value generated using the

 initiator’s RPA

-_prand in the one-to-many Poll Compact frame along with the responder’s IRK.
+Prand field value in the one-to-many Poll Compact frame along with the responder’s IRK.

+Change the text on all p.106 l.3, p.107 l.3, and p.108 l.3 as follows:

 The Responder Address field identifies a responder participating in the current one-to-many ranging.
 The

-Responder Address field value shall contain an eligible responder’s RPA hash generated using the
+Responder Address field value shall contain an eligible responder’s RPAHash field value generated using the

-initiator’s RPA_prand in the one-to-many Poll Compact frame along with the responder’s IRK.
+initiator’s RPA Prand field value in the one-to-many Poll Compact frame along with the responder’s IRK.

 CID 291 (Reassign to Rojan)